Wake County deputy shot at apartment complex in Raleigh while serving eviction notice

 Large police presence outside River Birch Apartments off Old Wake Forest Road in Raleigh where a Wake County Sheriff’s Office deputy was shot while serving an eviction notice.
 Injury is believed to be severe.
 Suspect has been arrested @ABC11_WTVD pic.twitter.com/0PfURMvLv2— Michael Perchick (@MichaelPerchick) June 2, 2021

-"We want to thank every law enforcement agency that came to our deputy's aid," he said during a news conference at the scene.
+"We want to thank every law enforcement agency that came to our deputy's aid," he said.

-The deputy was seriously injured, the sheriff's office said.
-It's unclear whether the deputy fired.

-Wake County Sheriff Gerald Baker told crews at the scene that the deputy has gone into surgery and was alert.
-He also said the deputy was shot multiple times.
+Baker said the deputy, Sgt.
+Ronald Waller, who has been with the department for more than 20 years, is stable but would not comment further on his condition.
+At 2 p.m., he was still in surgery but Baker said he was awake and alert when he went in.

 Just spoke with @WakeSheriff.
 I’m being told the deputy, who was shot multiple times, just went into surgery and was alert at the time.
 Also learning Sheriff Baker is here. #ABC11 pic.twitter.com/OjcPkRwLRw— Elaina Athans (@EAABC11) June 2, 2021